Candida Martinelli's Italophile Site

 from our point of view.
 But from his point of view, there wasn't

-great European powers at the time: Giulio also tried to straddle the fence on the
+great European powers of the time: Giulio also tried to straddle the fence on the

 Lutheran problem.

-He and the other Cardinals had opposed Pope Adrian II's attempts to
+He and the other Cardinals had opposed Pope Adrian VI's attempts to

 reform the Catholic Church from within to counter the Lutheran

 points.
-They continued this opposition under Pope Clement VII.
+The Cardinals continued this opposition under Pope Clement VII.

 So when Henry the VIII of